M-o-a-T/moat-old/doc/etcd_structure.rst

   Inputs are either polled, or they signal their change independently.
   If polling is required, set the ``poll`` attribute.
+  If an RPC endpoint exists, the device is read directly.

   * <name>

-    Some hardware specific interface name
+    Some hardware specific interface name.

+    In addition to the attributes described here, any attribute of the type may be overridden here.

     * name